patrickisgreat/gabler-youngston/src/pages/about/index.md

   description: >-
     Lighting design studies the interactions of volume, materials, user needs, and illumination.
-A successful design responds to and reinforces architectural elements without overwhelming them.As partners, Morgan and Jim respond to the needs of clients through a collaborative process.
+A successful design responds to and reinforces architectural elements without overwhelming them.
+As partners, Morgan and Jim respond to the needs of clients through a collaborative process.
 We work with designers and owners as our collaborators to create an aesthetically pleasing, practically functional design that is also maintenance and budget friendly.
 Ours is an encompassing approach interconnecting all the pieces of